zverok/any_good/README.md

 ## GitHub?

+A large part of stats is taken from gem's GitHub repo.

 Yes, the gem is not required to have the link to sources published.
 Yes, there are gems with sources on GitLab, BitBucket, or even SourceForge, God forbid.
 But again, as with colors, my _subjective_ experience says me to check its GitHub, if it is accessible.
 So the `any_good` does.